What is ITIL?

-The newest version of ITIL focuses on company culture and integrating IT into the overall business structure.
+ITIL 4 focuses on company culture and integrating IT into the overall business structure.
 It encourages collaboration between IT and other departments, especially as other business units increasingly rely on technology to get work done.
-ITIL 4 also emphasizes customer feedback, since it’s easier than ever for businesses to understand their public perception, customer satisfaction and dissatisfaction.
+There is also a strong emphasis on customer feedback given that it’s easier than ever for businesses to understand their public perception, as well as customer satisfaction and dissatisfaction.

 For more information on the benefits of the latest version of ITIL, see “ITIL 4: ITSM gets agile.”

 ITIL is a collection of e-books, but merely going on a reading binge won’t improve your IT operations.
 To effectively implement ITIL, you need to have everyone on board to adopt new procedures and best practices.
 Consider what type of consulting, training, and certifications you might want to take advantage of to prepare for the transition as well.

 From the early 1990s, certifications were administered by two independent bodies: EXIN and ISEB, depending on your location.
 The two bodies formed an alliance at the end of 2006 to further IT service management.

 Since 2014, Axelos is the owner of the ITIL personnel certification, and exams are administered by Accredited Training Organizations (ATOs).
 Accreditations are administered by Strategic Examination Institutes (EIs).
 EIs need to be accredited directly by Axelos to offer accreditation to ATOs.

 Before implementing ITIL at your organizations, there are several questions you should answer, such as what problems your organization is trying to solve and what is your route to continual service improvement.

 For a deeper look at putting ITIL into practice, see “7 questions to ask before implementing ITIL” and “How to get started with ITIL.”